luckyfrappe/constructly-hub/TESTING.md

 | Bids Page                                       | ✅ Passed             | - |
 | Remaining Pages                                 | ✅ Passed             | No unresolved issues |

 During validation, two warnings appeared related to imported CSS and CSS variables.
-These are caused by the @import "tailwindcss"; line, as Tailwind is generated dynamically and the W3C validator cannot inspect imported stylesheets or statically check CSS variables.
-These warnings are expected and do not affect functionality or performance.
+These are caused by the @import "tailwindcss".

 Autoprefixer: This tool was used to automatically add vendor prefixes to the CSS properties, ensuring the website's styles render correctly across a wide range of browsers.
 This step was essential for maintaining a consistent look and feel, even for older browser versions.